AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 - [Aleo.Info](https://testnet.aleo.info/)
 <!-- markdown-link-check-enable -->

-## 6. Execute your test application
+## 6. Execute a transaction

-Finally, it is time to execute the application you just deployed!
+You can now use your deployed token program!

+* Mint a private token

 Make sure you are in the root of your Leo application and paste the following command in your terminal

 ```
-leo execute "${APPNAME}.aleo" "main" "1u32" "2u32" --broadcast
+leo execute "mint_private" "10u64" --program YOUR_PROGRAM_NAME.aleo --broadcast
 ```

 You should see a confirmation that your Aleo application was executed with its transaction ID.
 Again, you can copy your transaction ID to view the details of your execution transaction on the Aleo block explorers.

 :::info
 Awesome!
-You have successfully deployed and executed a Leo application to Testnet, how exciting 🎉
+You have successfully deployed and executed a Leo application to Testnet 🎉
 :::